 What Does the P0102 Code Mean?

-Diagnostic trouble code (DTC) P0102 stands for “Mass Air Flow (MAF) Circuit Low.”
-The code is set when the powertrain control module (PCM)—your car’s primary computer—perceives a problem with the mass airflow (MAF) sensor’s performance.
+Diagnostic trouble code (DTC) P0102 isn’t in every vehicle’s code library, but whenever it appears it means “Mass Air Flow (MAF) Circuit Low.”
+The code is set when the ECM/PCM perceives a problem with the mass airflow (MAF) sensor’s performance.

 What are the Possible Causes of the P0102 Code?